selendra/selendra-sdk/docs/api/overview.md

 # API Overview

-The Selendra SDK provides a comprehensive API for interacting with the Selendra blockchain.
-The SDK is designed to be intuitive, type-safe, and feature-rich while maintaining excellent performance.
+The Selendra SDK provides an API for interacting with the Selendra blockchain.
+The SDK is type-safe and handles connection management automatically.

 ## Core Concepts

 ### Unified API

-The SDK provides a unified interface that works with both Substrate and EVM chains within the Selendra ecosystem.
-This means you can write code once and it will work regardless of the underlying chain type.
+The SDK provides a unified interface for both Substrate and EVM chains within the Selendra ecosystem.

 ### Connection Management

-The SDK handles all connection details automatically, including:
+The SDK handles connection details automatically:

 - WebSocket and HTTP connections
 - Automatic reconnection
 - Connection pooling